trufflesuite/trufflesuite.com/public/tutorials/debugging-a-smart-contract.md

         ^^^^^^^^^^^^^^^^^^^^^
    ```

    Notice that the program has moved to the next instruction, located on line 6.
-(The carats point to the exact part of the instruction taking place.)
+(The carets point to the exact part of the instruction taking place.)

 1. Press `Enter` again to step to the next instruction: